-For Usage In, the value in the AMI parameter leaves are determined by the EDA tool based on the AMI parameter branches in the parameter definition file.
+For Usage In, the value in the AMI parameter leaves are determined by the EDA tool based on the AMI parameter branches in the AMI parameter definition file.
 For Usage Out, the value in the AMI parameter leaves are determined by the Algorithmic Model.
-For Usage InOut, the value in the AMI parameter leaves are first determined by the EDA tool based on the AMI parameter branches in the parameter definition file and passed into the Algorithmic Model which may return a new value in the AMI parameter leaves after some processing.
+For Usage InOut, the value in the AMI parameter leaves are first determined by the EDA tool based on the AMI parameter branches in the AMI parameter definition file and passed into the Algorithmic Model which may return a new value in the AMI parameter leaves after some processing.

 GENERAL RESERVED PARAMETERS

-The parameter definition file shall have a branch with the heading “Reserved_Parameters”.
+The AMI parameter definition file shall have a branch with the heading “Reserved_Parameters”.
 This branch shall contain all the Reserved Parameters for the model.

 The following Reserved Parameters are used by the EDA tool and, unless otherwise noted, are required if the [Algorithmic Model] keyword is present.
 The entries following the Reserved Parameter names determine their Usage, Type and Default values.
 Their values may be defined using either Default or Value but not both.
 Description is optional.